breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ## It is all about the question: What to ask?

-The previous example was a simple condition, but in real life picking what to ware involves a combination of several conditions to make the final decision, for example: Lets look at this algorithm that tells if you have a flue
+The previous example was a simple condition, but in real life picking what to wear involves a combination of several conditions to make the final decision, for example: Let's look at this algorithm that tells if you have a flu.

 ![Hit by a flu or have a cold](https://ucarecdn.com/03ed6b76-0ee0-4b04-bd45-0fb58ae6f800/)